NCAR/esds/posts/2023/unstructured-grid-collab-1.md

 *Would it be useful to redo the  topic again?
 What would you do differently the second time around?*

 Yes, after some time.
 We'd add one or two work idea of our own group as well as those came from the community.
-There were bugs related to
-1. UXarray's MPAS data ingest (attributes not being parsed) with the dual mesh only (see PRs [#274](https://github.com/UXARRAY/uxarray/pull/274) and [#275](https://github.com/UXARRAY/uxarray/pull/275)), and
-2. face area calculations (see PR [#283](https://github.com/UXARRAY/uxarray/pull/283))

 #### Falko Judt (MMM):